braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/campaign/create.md

 ## Step 2: Compose your SMS

-Composing an SMS is easy!
-Just write your message using languages and personalization (Liquid, Connected Content, and Emojis) as needed.
+Write your message using languages and personalization (Liquid, Connected Content, and Emojis) as needed.
 Be sure to adhere to our message copy limits to reduce your chances of overage charges.

 {% alert important %}
 Before proceeding, read our guidelines for [SMS message segments and copy limits]({{site.baseurl}}/user_guide/message_building_by_channel/sms/campaign/segments/).
 SMS message segments are the character batches that phone carriers use to measure text messages.
 Messages are charged per message segment, so it's a good idea to understand the nuances of how messages will be split.